jcphua/taguchi-template/ResponsiveEmail/README.md

 		<a href="#" style="color: #c0ffee; color: #ff0000">Linkage</a>
 	</td>

-To get around eccessive inlined styles, it best to target base elements selectively.
+To avoid duplicate inlined styles on a single element, it's best to use targeted class selectors.

 ## Responsive Hacks